 U

 UBoard Agenda ItemsU.
-A Director is entitled to place matters the Director reasonably considers important on the Board agenda if notification of such matters and background materials are received by the Secretary of the Corporation no later than 5 p.m. eleven days before the date of the Board meeting.
+A Director is entitled to place matters the Director reasonably considers important on the Board agenda if notification of such matters and background materials are received by the Secretary or Assistant Secretary of ERCOT no later than 5 p.m. eleven days before the date of the Board meeting.

 U

+Public Access.
+Subject to Section 1.4 below, meetings of the Board and each Committee on which a Board member sits (“Board Committee”) are open to the public, and live webcasts may be viewed on the ERCOT website.

+Public Comments.
+Interested persons may provide comment on the matters under discussion at public portions of meetings of the Board and Board Committees.
+Publicly posted agendas for such meetings shall include the time and location of meetings, as well as topics to be discussed and instructions for commenting on matters under discussion at public portions of meetings.

+Comments in writing may be submitted for any meeting, whether or not the meeting is in-person, by submission to Corporate@ercot.com.

+For in-person meetings, members of the public may comment in person.
+The Board Chair or Vice Chair or Board Committee Chair, as applicable, shall have discretion regarding when such comments will be taken up during the meeting and how much time shall be allowed for each agenda item for which public commenters are present.

+For urgent meetings conducted via teleconference or similar remote technology means pursuant to Bylaws Section 4.7(d), the Board Chair or Vice Chair or Board Committee Chair, as applicable, may limit comments to written comments.

 Executive Session.
 The Board may meet in Executive Session for purposes consistent with governing law and with the Bylaws.
 The notice for Executive Session discussion items may be worded such that the sensitive nature of the item is not compromised or disclosed.
 Except for acting to approve the minutes of prior Executive Sessions, the Board shall emerge from Executive Session before voting or taking any action on any Executive Session noticed items or based on Executive Session discussions.

 II.
 Responsibilities, Qualifications, and Compensation of the Board of Directors

-UAnnual Goals and ObjectivesU.
-The Board shall establish the overall direction and review and provide input on the annual goals and objectives developed by ERCOT staff.
+UGoals and ObjectivesU.
+The Board shall establish the overall direction and review and provide input on the goals and objectives developed by ERCOT staff.
 The Board shall review such goals and objectives on an ongoing basis, and may issue policies and resolutions setting forth direction of ERCOT management actions to attain such goals and objectives.
 The Board oversees the major functions of ERCOT: open access to the transmission grid on nondiscriminatory terms, system reliability and adequacy, and the retail and wholesale electric markets.

 UDutiesU.
 The Board shall faithfully discharge its duties by conducting its affairs in a highly ethical and sound business manner.
 The Board, collectively and severally, will not direct the policies and actions of ERCOT from perspectives of private gain or personal advantage.